-Investment Return Objectives, Risk Parameters and Strategies - Barton County Community College's long-term financial objectives for its endowment funds are to generate income to provide for current needs and to preserve the principal of the endowment funds in order to provide a base for generating income to meet future needs.
-The Foundation has adopted investment and spending guidelines, approved by the Board of Directors, for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment funds while also maintaining the purchasing power of those endowment assets over the long-term.
+Investment Return Objectives, Risk Parameters and Strategies - Barton County Community College Foundation's long-term financial objectives for its endowment funds are to generate income to provide for current needs and to preserve the principal of the endowment funds in order to provide a base for generating income to meet future needs.
+The Foundation has adopted investment and spending guidelines, approved by the Board of Directors, for endowment funds while also maintaining the purchasing power of funding to programs supported by its endowment funds while also maintaining the purchasing power of those endowment assets over the long-term.
 The Financial Planning Committee is charged with investing and managing the endowment funds as a prudent investor would while taking into consideration the purpose, terms, and distribution requirements of each endowment fund.
 In making and implementing investment decisions, the Committee has a duty to diversify the investments of the endowment funds unless, under the circumstances, it is not prudent to do so.